WHAT TO EXPECT

 Q: What is a typical day at Freedom Week like?

 A: A typical day might include four lectures in the morning, followed by smaller discussion groups to allow participants a chance to share their perspectives on the lectures and bring up questions that haven’t been addressed.
 This is followed by lunch and an afternoon break during which you can explore the surroundings, read, or just relax.
-Students reconvene at 4:30PM for another lecture, which is followed by dinner and an evening lecture.
+Students reconvene after the break for another lecture, which is followed by dinner and an evening lecture.
 Finally, an evening social gives everyone a chance to unwind and chat about big ideas with other students and seminar faculty.

 Q: Is there a cost to attend Freedom Week?